exasol/sqlalchemy-exasol/doc/user_guide/configuration/connection_specification.rst

 .. note::
     For more information, see the `SQLAlchemy documentation <https://docs.sqlalchemy.org/en/20/core/engines.html>`__.

-    Check out which parameters are suggested to include for certain scenarios in :ref:`suggested_parameters`.
-    Specific parameters for the SQLAlchemy-Exasol dialect are given in :ref:`dialect_specific_params`.
+    General parameters & specific parameters for the SQLAlchemy-Exasol dialect are given in :ref:`connection_parameters`.

 .. _instance_url: